-Nominal risk free rate and inflation
+Nominal and real risk free rates and inflation

-48 IPART's decision is to apply the following parameters for the purpose of calculating the rate of return to apply for Gosford City Council and Wyong Shire Council:

-- a nominal risk free rate of 4.3 per cent based on the 20-day average of nominal Commonwealth Government bonds as at 27 March 2009 - an inflation adjustment of 2.5 per cent based on the 20-day average of swap market data as at 27 March 2009.
+- 47 IPART's decision for the draft determination is to apply the following parameters for the purpose of calculating the rate of return to apply for Gosford City Council and Wyong Shire Council: - a nominal risk free rate of 4.2 per cent based on the 20 day average as at 14 January 2009 - a real risk free rate of 2.8 per cent based on 20 day the average as at 14 January 2009 - an implied inflation rate of 1.3 per cent.

-The risk free rate is used as a point of reference in determining both the return on equity and the cost of debt within the WACC.
+The risk free rates are used as reference points in determining both the return on equity and the cost of debt within the WACC.
 In both the CAPM and cost of debt calculation, the risk free rate is the base to which is added a premium or margin reflecting the riskiness of the specific business for which the rate of return is being derived.